anushatomar13/recipeAI-app/README.md

 - **State Management:** useState, useEffect

 ## ✨ Features
-✅ **Generate Recipes:** Enter ingredients and get AI-generated dish suggestions.
+✅ **Generate Recipes:** Enter ingredients and get AI-generated dish suggestions by using Groq API.
 ✅ **View Detailed Recipes:** Click on a dish to fetch step-by-step recipes from Spoonacular.
 ✅ **Bookmark Recipes:** Save favorite recipes with a single click.
 ✅ **Supabase Integration:** Store and manage bookmarked recipes in a database.